Yves Bouvier: Geneva Freeport

-The oldest freeport facility, the Swiss government holds the majority stake of 85 percent with Bouvier holding a 5 percent stake.
-Bouvier sold his majority participation in 2017, after the Swiss government passed stricter oversight rules over customs warehouses.
+The oldest freeport facility, the Swiss government holds the majority stake of 85 per cent with Bouvier holding a 5 per cent stake.
+Bouvier sold his majority participation in 2017 after the Swiss government passed stricter oversight rules over customs warehouses.
 According to media reports, the freeport has been linked to the trafficking of looted artifacts from Syria, and is regarded as a risk for money-laundering and tax-evasion operations by the European Union.

 Singapore Freeport

 Bouvier built a subsidiary to the Geneva freeport in Singapore in 2010, after the idea was floated with the Singaporean government as early as 2005.
-The facilities host primarily works of art, but vintage cars, wine, jewelry, and gold bars of Deutsche Bank until July 2019, when the bank ceased its usage of the facility.
+The facilities host primarily works of art, but vintage cars, wine, jewellery, and gold bars of Deutsche Bank until July 2019, when the bank ceased its usage of the facility.
 Unlike in Geneva's freeport, in which Bouvier is a minority stakeholder, he holds a majority stake in the Singapore facility, describing the idea of the facility a "great success."
-However, the Singapore freeport has been for sale since 2017 but a buyer is yet to be found.
+The Singapore freeport has been for sale since 2017.
+In 2022, Bouvier sold the Singapore freeport to a company of a Chinese crypto billionaire Jihan Wu for S$40 million (US$28.4 million).
+In 2010, the cost of building the facility that later came to be known as Asia’s “Fort Knox” was S$100 million, or about US$70 million.

 Luxembourg Freeport

 The freeport was inaugurated on 17 September 2014.
+Originally under the control of Yves Bouvier, among the shareholders of the freeport also were Olivier Thomas, a French art dealer and the former president of its board, as well as Jean-Marc Peretti, a former manager of a Parisian gaming club who became associated with money laundering investigations.

-It has been under criticism from the EU since 2018, when it was found to be an enabler for tax evasion by two MEPs.
+The Freeport has been under criticism from the EU since 2018 when it was found to be an enabler for tax evasion by two MEPs.
 German MEP Wolf Klinz in 2019 demanded the freeport be closed for its alleged role in facilitating money laundering and tax evasion.
 After another visit to the facility later that year, several more MEPs echoed the call to phase out freeports across the EU, calling them a “black hole” beyond the authorities’ control.
+In 2024, Bouvier sold his shareholding in what is now called the Luxembourg High Security Hub to his business partner Olivier Thomas, a former president and early investor in the facility.
+The transaction price has not been disclosed.